 News media are not permitted to enter classrooms without notifying F&M Communications and securing advance permission from the instructor.
 News media are not permitted to enter occupied residential living areas at any time.
 Residences are our students' "homes" while they are on campus, and while a student may wish to grant individual permission to a reporter to enter his or her room, that student is not able to grant permission on behalf of all the students living in that residential facility.

 Franklin & Marshall College meetings, activities and events on campus are considered to be private unless specifically designated as "open to the public."
 Print journalists may attend events designated as open to the public, though registration may be required for some events when seating is expected to be at a premium.
 Broadcast media may need to secure separate permissions.
 The College will make every effort to be responsive to media requests to attend public events, but we may be bound by limitations that may be imposed by invited guests with an interest in protecting intellectual property, or attendees who may have privacy concerns.

 It is appropriate for the F&M office organizing and hosting the event, and not the invited speaker or guest, to manage any media relations or outreach to news media regarding events held on campus.
 This allows the College to respond appropriately to any questions about the venue, and to represent accurately the details and purpose of the event.
 Members of the news media should consult directly with the College related to guest speakers and events held on campus.

-Please check the College’s website (www.fandm.edu) to determine whether an event is "open to the public."
+Please check the College’s online calendar (www.fandm.edu/events-calendar) to determine whether an event is "open to the public."

 For events requiring security measures, reporters who have not registered in advance likely will not be permitted entry at the time of the event.
 Also, for events with designated press seating, reporters and photographers will likely be asked to remain seated unless granted permission by F&M staff managing the event, or by advance permission by the event organizers in consultation with F&M Communications.